dannyperichlara/orobaschess/README.md

 * MTD(f), but inactive due to some buggy behaviours related to the hash table.
 See https://www.chessprogramming.org/MTD(f)

 ### Orobas main ideas
 * **Positional moves pruning**.
 If the pre-processor is complex enough and well tuned, the best positional move won't require a deep depth analysis (Capablanca once said "I see only one move ahead, but it is always the correct one").
 The main idea is not to move a piece because the evaluation function returns a good score 20 plies ahead, but because it's very likely, given the experience and previuos knowledge, that this move gives an advantage later in the game.
-Human intuition, even if the move it's a evantually a bad move.
+Human intuition, even if the move it's eventually a bad move.
 * **Late-bad-captures pruning**.
 Analyze bad captures near the root only.
 * **History heuristic, only applied to the actual position**, with negative values on low-fails, and valuation not based on depth.
 * **Piece-Square-Table for the opening**, with the most common moves.
 The idea is to achieve one move per-piece at the opening the same way humans do: Moving the obvious piece to the obvious place.